evanaff/CTF-writeups/2024/Find-IT 2024/file kosong/README.md

 ## Category
 Digital Forensic

-## Solve
+## Solution
-The `flag.txt` was provided but the content is empty.
-I check the file with hexedior and this is what I found.
+The challenge provided a file named flag.txt, but its content appeared empty.
+I opened the file in a hex editor and found something unusual.

 ![image](https://github.com/user-attachments/assets/d9398790-8dba-4b36-9d5b-8954053ab7da)

-There some space character (\x20).
-Let's try to convert space character to 1 and the others to 0 (binary).
-Then convert it to ascii characters.
-We can use python script or cyberchef
+There were multiple space characters `0x20`.
+I was searching for similar challenge on internet and the idea was to treat each space character as `1` and every other character as `0`, effectively creating a binary sequence.
+Then, by converting the binary into ASCII characters, the flag could be revealed.
+This can be done using either a Python script or CyberChef.

 ```python
 with open("flag.txt", 'r') as file: